I:02:01 General Personnel Policy

 VI.
 NON-DISCRIMINATION REQUIREMENTS

-The President shall insure that all appointments, changes of status, compensation, and terminations are all in compliance with TBR Policy 5:01:02:00 Equal Employment Opportunity and Affirmative Action and MTSU Policy I:01:10 Equal Opportunity, Affirmative Action, and Nondiscrimination which are incorporated herein by reference and that no person is discriminated against on the basis of race, sex, religion, age, color, or national origin in any area of employment.
+The President shall insure that all appointments, changes of status, compensation, and terminations are all in compliance with TBR Policy 5:01:02:00 Equal Employment Opportunity and Affirmative Action and MTSU Policy I:01:10 Equal Opportunity, Affirmative Action, and Nondiscrimination which are incorporated herein by reference and that no person is discriminated against on the basis of race, sex, religion, creed, age (as applicable), disability, sexual orientation, gender identity/expression, status as a covered veteran, genetic information, color, ethnic or national origin and any other category protected by federal or state rights law in any area of employment.
 An annual compliance audit will be conducted by the System Affirmative Action Officer.

 VII.
 EMPLOYMENT PRACTICE COMPLAINTS

-Upon receipt by an institution of any charge or claim alleging violations of state or federal laws or regulations in any area of employment by any state or federal agency, a copy of the notice of the charge or claim shall immediately be transmitted to the Office of the General Counsel.
-The President shall forthwith initiate an investigation of the charge, and shall report to the General Counsel the results of the investigation.
-The Office of the General Counsel will coordinate and approve all responses to the appropriate agency.
-The President shall transmit to the General Counsel copies of all correspondence from or to the state or federal agency involved.
-All interactions with the state or federal agency shall be coordinated through the Office of the General Counsel.
+Upon receipt by an institution of any charge or claim alleging violations of state or federal laws or regulations in any area of employment by any state or federal agency, a copy of the notice of the charge or claim shall immediately be transmitted to the Office of the University Counsel.
+The President shall forthwith initiate an investigation of the charge, and shall report to the University Counsel the results of the investigation.
+The Office of the University Counsel will coordinate and approve all responses to the appropriate agency.
+The President shall transmit to the University Counsel copies of all correspondence from or to the state or federal agency involved.
+All interactions with the state or federal agency shall be coordinated through the Office of the University Counsel.

 Internal complaints, charges, or claims concerning matters related to discrimination in employment practices shall be referred to the University Affirmative Action Officer.
 Internal complaints, charges, or claims concerning employment practice or working conditions of Regular Employees not related to discrimination shall be handled through the university grievance procedures established in MTSU Policy IV:07:11 Employee Grievance/Complaint Procedures.
 In any case where the President makes a decision which is adverse to the charge or claim of the person, the President shall advise the person of any right of appeal provided by TBR Policy.